makersacademy/bowling-challenge/README.md

 If I strike on my last roll or spare
 I would like 2 extra turns and one extra turn respectively

+As a player
+So I can see whos won a game
+I want to calculate my score at the end of a game

 ```